Ada-Developers-Academy/core-unit-2/api-7-relationships-in-sqlalchemy/one-to-many.md

 - `GET ` to `/authors`
 - `POST` to `/authors`

-Again, refer back to [Building an API, Part 1](../api-3-database-models-read/read.md) on how to define the `GET` endpoint and the `POST` endpoint.
+Again, refer back to [Building an API, Part 1](../api-3-database-models-read) for how to define the `GET` endpoint and the `POST` endpoint.

 ## Visualizing and Implementing the Relationship